 Airlines treat small typos and full name updates differently.
 A minor correction fixes one or two letters so the name matches your ID.
 Many carriers do this for free or a low fee.

-A major change updates your first or last name after marriage, divorce, or court order.
-You need proof like a marriage certificate or court document.
+A major change updates your first or last name after marriage, divorce, or a court order.
+You need proof such as a marriage certificate or court document.
 Some airlines charge a fee or ask you to cancel and rebook.

 Full ticket transfers to a different person are almost never allowed.
 You usually cancel the original ticket and buy a new one in the other person’s name.

-Start by gathering your booking reference number and ID details.
+Gather your booking reference number and ID details before you reach out.
 Call the airline, use live chat, or message them on social media.

 Explain the exact change you need and why.
 Stay polite and patient.
 Have your documents ready so the agent can process your request faster.